cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 1. We may want to provide some input to the called function
 1. We may expect some return values from the called function
 1. The function is expected to jump back, also called *return*, to the code that originally called it
-1. Any registers that are marked as caller-save must be saved before the function call and restored afterwards
+1. Registers that are marked as caller-saved, and that the caller needs to reuse, must be saved before the function call and restored afterwards
-1. Any registers that are marked as callee-save must remain untouched by the called function
+1. Registers that are marked as callee-saved must remain untouched by the called function

-We have already discussed which registers are callee- and caller-save.
-However we did not discuss how these registers are then to be saved on the stack or in what order we should save them.
+We have already discussed which registers are callee- and caller-saved.
+However we did not discuss how these registers should be saved on the stack or in what order we should save them.
-The graphic on the RISC-V cheat sheet shows the convention of how to do this.
-The first thing to do when calling a function is to save the caller-save parameters on the stack.
-Since this procedure logically belongs to the caller function, it does not matter in which order you save the registers that you need to save, as long as you make sure that you back up all registers marked as caller-save on the stack.
+The first thing to do when calling a function is to push to the stack all the caller-saved registers that you want to save (no need to save temporary registers that you won't need afterwards).
+Since this procedure logically belongs to the caller function, it does not matter in which order you save the registers.

-The next step to do when calling a function is to push the arguments to the function on the stack that do not fit into registers.
+The next step to do when calling a function is to push on the stack the arguments that do not fit into registers.
-When jumping to the function, we then fill the `ra` register with the address of the instruction that should be returned to.
+Before jumping to the function, we fill the `ra` register with the return address: the address of the instruction that we want to execute when returning from the function.
 Most often, this will be the instruction after the jump to the function.
-This is why there is a special instruction in RISC-V, called the `jal` instruction that first places the address of the next instruction into the ra register and then jumps to the given address.
+This is why there is a special instruction in RISC-V, called the `jal` instruction that first places the address of the next instruction into the `ra` register and then jumps to the given address.

-# Complete calling conventions
+# Summary: Complete calling conventions

 > The complete list of things to do when calling a function is as follows:
 >
-> 1. Push all caller-save registers to the stack.
-If not all caller-save registers have been used, we do not need to save all (e.g. only save `t0` and `t1` if `t2-7` are unused)
+> 1. Push caller-saved registers that you need to reuse to the stack (e.g. only save `t0` and `t1` if `t2-7` are unused)
 > 1. Push function parameters that do not fit in registers onto the stack
 > 1. Place all function parameters that belong into registers in the registers `a0` to `a7`
-> 1. Call the function either via `jal` or via another instruction as long as the return address is filled with the next instruction after the jump
+> 1. Call the function either via `jal` (or via another instruction as long as you make sure to store the return address to `ra`)
 >
 > In the called function, do the following:
 >
-> 1. Back up the return address register `ra` as a first thing on the stack
+> 1. Back up the return address register `ra` on the stack
-> 1. Back up other callee-save registers that will be used by this function.
-Unused registers can be skipped if this function does not need them (e.g. if we do not touch `s0-s7`, we can skip saving them)
+> 1. Back up other callee-saved registers that will be used by this function (e.g. if we do not touch `s0-s7`, we can skip saving them)
 > 1. Perform function tasks
 > 1. Place function return in `a0` and `a1`.
-> 1. Restore callee-save registers and `ra`
+> 1. Restore callee-saved registers and `ra`
 > 1. Return to parent function via `ret` (or simply jump to `ra`)

-With this complete calling conventions list, you should now understand the below image as you also find it on the RISC-V card:
+With this complete calling conventions list, you should now understand the call stack diagram, which you can also find on the RISC-V card:

 ![Call stack diagram](call-stack-diagram.png "Call stack diagram")

 Below, you can find a series of images that walk you through an example program and the usage of the stack (click or slide through the images).